greg-raven/Impeachment-Chronicles/_posts/2017-05-06-if-flynn-was-a-russian-asset.md

 ---
-title: 'If Flynn was a Russian asset'
+title: "If Flynn was a Russian asset"
 layout: post
 author:
 - Rob Reiner